tranek/GASDocumentation/README.md

 ```

 For getting values it requires doing type safety checking, because the only way to get values from the handle's target data is by using generic C/C++ casting for it which is *NOT* type safe which can cause object slicing and crashes.
 For type checking there are multiple ways of doing this(however you want honestly) two common ways are:
-- Gameplay Tag(s): You can use a subclass hierarchy where you know that anytime a ceratain code architcture's functionality occurs, you can cast for the base parent type and get its gameplay tag(s) and then compare against those for casting for inherited classes.
+- Gameplay Tag(s): You can use a subclass hierarchy where you know that anytime a certain code architecture's functionality occurs, you can cast for the base parent type and get its gameplay tag(s) and then compare against those for casting for inherited classes.
 - Script Struct & Static Structs: You can instead do direct class comparison(which can involve a lot of IF statements or making some template functions), below is an example of doing this but basically you can get the script struct from any `FGameplayAbilityTargetData`(this is a nice advantage of it being a `USTRUCT` and requiring any inherited classes to specify the struct type in `GetScriptStruct`) and compare if its the type you're looking for.
 Below is an example of using these functions for type checking:
 ```c++
 UFUNCTION(BlueprintPure)